microsoft/ELL-PiDataCenter/PiDataCenter/readme.md

 ## README

-This folder contains is the client code for talking to the [ELL PiClusterService](https://github.com/Microsoft/ELL-PiClusterService) that you have hosted in Azure.
-The service code is implemented in Node.js and lives in it's own repo.
+This folder contains is the client code for talking to the ELL PiClusterService that you have hosted in Azure.
+The service code is implemented in Node.js and lives in it's [own git repo](https://github.com/Microsoft/ELL-PiClusterService).

 ## Adding a Raspberry Pi